Translate this page:

-Because babies’ brains are receiving lots of messages, and are just beginning to make these kinds of emotional connections, babies will need to look away often to let their brain make the most of what they are experiencing.
-As the baby grows into a child, young person and adult their brain will continue to need this ‘look away’ time as they learn, so that the brain can make the best connections possible.
+Because babies’ brains are receiving lots of messages and are just beginning to make these kinds of emotional connections, babies will need to look away often to let their brains make the most of what they are experiencing.
+As the baby grows into a child, young person and adult their brain will continue to need this ‘look away’ time as they learn so that the brain can make the best connections possible.

 Parents and people caring for young babies can do lots of things to help a baby’s brain grow.
 Young babies love to communicate and enjoy interacting most through eye contact, smiling, babbling and touching.

-In the years between three and about ten years the brain is storing information and reorganising the emotional and learning experiences of early childhood.
+In the years between three and about ten years, the brain stores information and reorganises the emotional and learning experiences of early childhood.
 The brain is growing at a steadier and slower pace than the first few years of life.

 Most of the advice about teenagers’ sleeping habits suggests a reasonable bedtime that takes into consideration the changes in their body clock.
-A bedtime routine can be useful, especially on week days when they need to get up for school or college.
-The routine should avoid activities that stimulate the body, such the use of computer games or drinks that contain stimulating caffeine such as coffee or fizzy drinks.
-It can also be helpful to agree a regular time to get up both in the week and at the weekend that again is not too early or late.
+A bedtime routine can be useful, especially on weekdays when they need to get up for school or college.
+The routine should avoid activities that stimulate the body, such as the use of computer games or drinks that contain stimulating caffeine, such as coffee or fizzy drinks.
+It can also be helpful to agree on a regular time to get up both during the week and at the weekend so that again is not too early or late.
 This pattern of sleep changes again in the late teens as teenagers’ growth pattern begins to slow.
-Once again teenagers’ hormones re-programme their internal clock so that they begin to need less sleep and they find it easier to go to sleep and get up earlier.
+Once again, teenagers’ hormones re-program their internal clock so that they begin to need less sleep, and they find it easier to go to sleep and get up earlier.

 If a young child has had good enough emotional experiences in their early years, the challenges of brain development in the teenage years will have a good foundation.
-However, for some babies and children their early experiences may mean that their brain development has already had to cope with difficult circumstances.
-When the teenage growth spurt occurs they are likely to need extra support from sensitive adults, so that their brain is able to calm down the parts that have the potential to be very reactive, and mature other parts of the brain that help reasoning and decision making.
+However, for some babies and children, their early experiences may mean that their brain development has already had to cope with difficult circumstances.
+When the teenage growth spurt occurs, they are likely to need extra support from sensitive adults so that their brain can calm down the parts that have the potential to be very reactive and mature other parts of the brain that help reasoning and decision-making.

-The Center for the Developing Child at Harvard University have made a series of excellent videos, less than 2 minutes each, about the developing brain.
+The Centre for the Developing Child at Harvard University has made a series of excellent videos, less than 2 minutes each, about the developing brain.

 Experiences build brain architecture (YouTube) http://www.youtube.com/watch?v=VNNsN9IJkws

-Serve and return interactions shapes brain circuitry (YouTube) http://www.youtube.com/watch?v=m_5u8-QSh6A
+Serve and return interactions shape brain circuitry (YouTube) http://www.youtube.com/watch?v=m_5u8-QSh6A